 - Must be licensed for two years prior to assuming supervision of an MSW.

-- Must maintain license by annual renewal and continuing education.
+- Must maintain license by renewal and continuing education every two years.

 - Must have documented at least six hours of continuing education training in the area of supervision, current within five years (if a course is completed January 1, 2014, a new one will need to be submitted on January 1, 2019).